testlabauto/local_selenium_pool/README.md

 ## Debugging

-If using input_queue.put(), you will need to only add the test case you are debugging to the queue
+When using input_queue.put(), you will need to only add the test case you are debugging to the queue

-If using xxx, he prefix parmeter to auto_fill_queue can be used to
+When using auto_fill_queue(), the prefix parmeter to auto_fill_queue can be changed to match a method whose name you also change.
+This way all other tests won't be picked up and added to the queue.

 ## Built With